EduardoCarolinoSantos/EduardoCarolinoSantos/README.md

 ## 🇺🇸 English

-I work with software development, automation, and system integration — focused on delivering **smart, reliable solutions for condominium and property management operations**.
+I work with software development, automation, and system integration — focused on delivering **smart, reliable solutions**.
 I specialize in connecting legacy systems, building modern APIs, developing chatbots, and deploying automation pipelines using **Java, Python, Docker, CI/CD and cloud services**.

 ### 🚀 What I do today